-This report is made solely to the Corporation, as a body, in accordance with statutory requirements.
+This report is made solely to the Corporation, as a body, in accordance with the College's Articles of Government.
 Our audit work has been undertaken so that we might state to the Corporation, as a body, those matters we are required to state to them in an auditors' report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation, as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective Responsibilities of the Members of the Corporation of Bedford College and Auditors
+Respective Responsibilities of the Corporation of Bedford College and Auditor